 A savannah and a delta (42,215 m2) with zebras, rhinoceros, lions, ostriches, oryx, kudus, and baboons.
 It includes giraffes and their house as well as a large aviary.
 Total of 44 species.

 A conifer forest, swamp, garrigue, and alpine mountain (10,800 m2) with vultures, wolves, wolverines, lynx, otters.
 The area includes a vivarium.
 Total of 28 species.

 An equatorial forest (12,530 m2) with woolly monkeys, jaguars, caimans, manatees and lowland tapirs.
 The area shares the great glasshouse with Madagascar.
 Total of 67 species.

 Le Grand Rocher

 The Paris Zoo features an iconic landmark called ‘le Grand Rocher’.
 Built between 1932 and 1934, the big rock is 65 metres tall and dominates the zoo and the wood of Vincennes.
 With the recent renovation, the mock rock adds value to the scenery of the park, either recalling an African mount or an alpine peak.
-The replicated plains of Sahel-Sudan where the giraffes live is set against the ‘Grand Rocher’, providing a picture-postcard backdrop.
+The replicated plains of Sahel-Sudan where the giraffes live are set against the ‘Grand Rocher’, providing a picture-postcard backdrop.

 The ‘Grand Rocher’ is visible from various parts of Paris: the Eiffel Tower, Notre-Dame, Sacré-Cœur and Arc de Triomphe.